nbalepur/mcqa-artifacts/README.md

 # Multiple Choice Question Answering Artifacts

-This repository is the official implementation of the in-progress paper: "Large Language Models Exploit Artifacts in Multiple Choice Question Answering"
+This repository is the official implementation of the in-progress paper: "Artifacts or Abduction:\\How Do LLMs Answer Multiple-Choice Questions Without the Question?"

 <p align="center">
   <img src="/images/figure.png"></img>